“Health visitors give advice, they don’t judge, they help out.” – David Cameron.

 Health visiting is an oxymoronic dichotomy.
 That’s just my fancy way of saying that the values of health visiting are in conflict with each other.
 On one hand, health visitors are required to give support to new mothers.
 This is the common reputation enjoyed by health visitors.
 Yet on the other hand they are required to place the same mothers under automatic suspicion of child abuse, erring on the side of caution at all times.
 Yes – child abuse.
 This is serious business.
 Commonly thought to be the exclusive domain of social services and the NSPCC, a central role of health visitors is to sniff out potential child abusers.
 Your friendly neighbourhood health visitor likes to do a James Bond and collect covert information on unsuspecting parents.

-Cox et al).
+One example is the assessment for postnatal depression (PND).
+A diagnosis of PND used to be rare however now health visitors are required to screen all mothers for it using the (non-validated) screening tool: the Edinburgh postnatal depression scale (Cox et al).
 Developed in 1987, this rigid instrument emphasises the significance of professional lead, instead of client participation (Mitcheson.
 J).
-It consists of 10 statements, such as "I have felt sad and miserable" or "I have felt scared and panicky".
+It consists of 10 statements, such as “I have felt sad and miserable” or “I have felt scared and panicky”.
 Common feelings for new mums adjusting to the hormonal, emotional and practical changes a new baby can bring, are often pathologised.
 This means that more new mums than ever before are having the PND label stamped in their records.
 Rather than this leading to greater support, it has “more to do with problematising parents and their relationships with children” (The Guardian).
 The consensus amongst health visitors is that a depressed parent can pose a risk to a child.
 An overwhelming number of mothers are aware of the association between a diagnosis of depression and assumptions of parenting incompetence.
 “Always put mascara on before the health visitor is due to visit.
 That way, she’ll think you’re coping and leave you alone” one journalist mother advised (The Wiltshire Gazette and Herald).

 Also don’t go thinking that because you’re mentally sane you can limbo under the radar.
 Even if there is no depression or other ‘problems’ health visitors screen all new parents for any likely risk of child abuse.
 In some areas, they even visit mothers before the birth to do so.
 Intentionally vague and probing questions are rattled off, such as “How loving do you feel towards your baby/child?” and “How confident do you feel being a parent?”
 Such questions are designed to catch mothers off guard and although some health visitors attempt to distance themselves from the procedure by attributing it to a higher authority, the questioning creates an unnecessary climate of judgement (The Guardian).